 The original applicant pool was deemed inadequate

-The most common reason a vacancy gets reposted is because the hiring manager did not receive enough CVs from qualified candidates the first time around.
-Sadly, qualified applicants are often removed from the candidate pool early on because they either did not have an ATS-compatible CV or because their CV was riddled with mistakes.
+The most common reason a vacancy gets reposted is because the hiring manager did not receive enough CVs from qualified candidates the first time round.
+Sadly, qualified applicants are often removed from the candidate pool early on either because their CV performed badly when scanned by an ATS or because their CV was riddled with mistakes.

 The job position's description or requirements have changed